-All the above elements require not only IQ, EQ, learning Q (LQ), but also Adversity Q, Public Influence Q, Health Q. How the 6Q work together just like how human muscles work together in body movements.
-Industries, stages of business, status of the team and others can add, modify, or delete the required elements.
-CEOs are the keys to business success and need to be ready for the worst; therefore, their are often too complex for traditional IQ and EQ tools alone to handle.
-Then behavior analytics emerge, which can recognize many behavior patterns but not their root causes.
-However, most institutions, including top MBA, build leaders with piecemeal approach and pattern recognition and receive poor results.
+All the above elements require IQ, EQ, learning Q (LQ) as well as Adversity Q, Public Influence Q, Health Q. How the 6Q work together just like how human muscles work together in body movements.
+Industries, stages of business, the status of the team and others can add, modify, or delete the required elements.
+CEOs are the keys to business success and need to be ready for the worst, be stable and stay healthy; therefore, their issues are often too complex for traditional IQ and EQ tools alone to handle.

 The differences between how to be a CEO and how to be an exceptional CEO are significant– an average CEO can be extraordinary in some areas and certain process, not almost all areas and all processes, especially learning and the health of their Ego.
 Today, we can identify the “missing software” and strengthen leadership rapidly.

 In general, symptoms are not equal to their root causes because all 6Qs can interact with one another.
 For example, IQ and EQ can lose their power due to poor AQ and HQ, which is why IQ, EQ, LQ and behavior tools cannot solve all issues.
 Being cool in the storm makes a leader unforgettable.
-Being able to manage team’s mental health often can win CEO extra team devotion and social credits.
+Being able to manage team’s mental health often can win CEO more hearts, minds, and social credits.

 For further analysis and more case studies, please read Can Behavior and EQ alone Build a Level 5 Leader and What Stop Leaders from Good to Great.

 How to be a CEO is a part of corporate leadership development.
 A recent Deloitte survey found that only 13% of companies are building effective global leaders.
-One fundamental cause is that traditional IQ, EQ, and behavior tools alone cannot solve complex issues efficiently.
-To personalize development with the right tools is one key.
-Here are other keys to optimize corporate leadership development.
+One fundamental cause is that traditional IQ, EQ, and behavior tools alone cannot solve complex issues that also involve Adversity Q, Public Influence Q, and Health Q. To personalize development with the right tools is one key.
+Here are other keys to optimizing corporate leadership development.